Hill West Architects

 Hill West Architects (formerly Goldstein, Hill & West Architects) is a New York City based architecture firm which works on the planning and design of high-rise residential and hospitality buildings, retail structures and multi-use complexes.
 They have participated in the design of prominent structures in the New York City metropolitan area.
 The firm was founded in 2009 by Alan Goldstein, L. Stephen Hill and David West.

 History

-The co-founders of Hill West are members of the American Institute of Architects.
+The co-founders of Hill West, L. Stephen Hill and David West, are members of the American Institute of Architects.
 In 2017, the firm's name was changed from Goldstein, Hill & West Architects to Hill West Architects.
 The decision to rebrand and rename reflects the retirement of longtime partner, Alan Goldstein, who co-founded Goldstein, Hill & West in 2008.